zachmaurer/tour-viz/README.md

 # TODO

-- get map
-- plot tours
-- draw line between tours
--- figure out a way to show direction/progress
+Top Priority:
+- how to heatmap here?
+- heatmap = for decade view
+--- build filter by decade (date of event)

+If Possible:
-- hover over tour for specific node info
+- hover over tour for specific node info -> possibly show multiple nodes here

+Later:
+- figure out a way to show direction/progress
 - clean up components and unused directives
 - decide if I want different modules for every controller